-After thermal shock, the adhesive joints of aluminium alloy sheets joined with 3M VHB pressure-sensitive adhesive tape (0.77 MPa) are almost 15% more durable than joints made with 3M Scotch® pressure-sensitive adhesive tape (0.66 MPa).
-As in the case of bonding steel sheets, there is a clear discrepancy between the strength of adhesive joints prepared with 3M VHB and 3M Scotch® pressure-sensitive adhesive tapes not subjected to thermal shocks - it amounted to approx. 27%.
-It can therefore be assumed that the heat causes the pressuresensitive adhesive to cross-link further, as a result of which the properties of the adhesive joints become similar.
+After the thermal shock, the adhesive joints of aluminium alloy sheets joined with 3M VHB pressure-sensitive adhesive tape (0.77 MPa) are almost 15 % more durable than joints made with 3M Scotch[®] pressure-sensitive adhesive tape (0.66 MPa).
+As in the case of bonding steel sheets, there is a clear discrepancy between the strength of adhesive joints prepared with 3M VHB and 3M Scotch® pressuresensitive adhesive tapes not subjected to thermal shocks: it amounted to approx. 27 %.
+Therefore, it can be assumed that the heat causes the pressuresensitive adhesive to cross-link further, as a result of which the properties of the adhesive joints become similar.
 Nevertheless, other factors were likely to have contributed to this, such as their specific material properties

 Thermal shocks are widely known to be among the factors degrading polymer materials, including adhesives.
-According to the definition of the term, degradation is a process of structural modification that may result from physical or chemical changes occurring within the polymer under the long-term impact of various external factors [4,5].
-Okba et al. [5] presented that the decrease of residual compressive and tensile strengths, depends on the type of polymer adhesive, level of elevated temperature, type of applied stress and to a lesser effect on exposure time.
-The residual bond strength was reduced and the mode of failure changed due to the high temperature, prolonged exposure time, type of polymer adhesive and the increase in the surface area of bond.
+According to the definition of the term, degradation is a process of structural modification that may result from physical or chemical changes occurring within the polymer under the long-term impact of various external factors [4] and [5].
+Okba et al. [5] presented that the decrease of residual compressive and tensile strengths depends on the type of polymer adhesive, level of elevated temperature, type of applied stress and, to a lesser degree, on exposure time.
+The residual bond strength was reduced, and the mode of failure changed due to the high temperature, prolonged exposure time, type of polymer adhesive and the increase in the surface area of the bond.
 Gilbert et al. [19] investigated the effect of the rheological properties of industrial hot-melt and pressure-sensitive adhesives on the peel behaviour at various temperatures.
 In the conducted tests, it was noticed that the failure was cohesive with regard to the adhesive layer, and the cracks appeared at the beginning of the adhesive joint overlap.
 However, as it could be inferred from the results reported here, in certain cases in the first phase of degradation, the properties of an exposed material may actually improve, particularly its mechanical strength.
-This is a result of additional crosslinking of the material structure that is induced by e.g. heat.
-It is only at a later stage (over a prolonged effect of degradation factors) that other processes begin to contribute, excessive crosslinking or e.g. molecular weight reduction, initiating the deterioration of such material properties as strength or elongation, as underlined by Benedek and Feldstein [14] and also Chang [8].
+This is a result of additional cross-linking of the material structure that is induced by heat, for example.
+It is only at a later stage (over a prolonged effect of degradation factors) that other processes begin to contribute, e.g., excessive cross-linking or molecular weight reduction, initiating the deterioration of such material properties, such as strength or elongation, as underlined by Benedek and Feldstein [14] and also Chang [8].

-The information from the preceding paragraph and the results from the strength and elongation tests seem to suggest that in the reported cases the mechanical strength of adhesive joints bonded with specific pressuresensitive adhesive tapes was increased by subjecting the specimens to 500 thermal shock cycles, carried out at + 60°C and -40°C. It ought to be noted that the applied temperatures did not exceed the values recommended by the manufacturer regarding their maximum (+90°C -VHB pressure-sensitive adhesive tape and +93°C - 3M Scotch[®] pressure-sensitive adhesive tape) or minimum operating temperatures (-40°C -VHB pressure-sensitive adhesive tape and -35°C - 3M Scotch[®] pressure-sensitive adhesive tape, although in the last pressure-sensitive adhesive tape the minimum temperature was slightly exceeded).
-It is probable that a greater number of cycles, i.e. an increased duration of thermal shocks, could lead to a reduction in the strength of the joints under consideration due to, for instance, excessive crosslinking of the adhesive or molecular weight reduction.
+The information from the preceding paragraph and the results from the strength and elongation tests seem to suggest that, in the reported cases, the mechanical strength of adhesive joints bonded with specific pressure-sensitive adhesive tapes was increased by subjecting the specimens to 500 thermal shock cycles, carried out at +60 °C and -40 °C. It should be noted that the applied temperatures did not exceed the values recommended by the manufacturer regarding their maximum (+90 °C for VHB pressure-sensitive adhesive tape and +93 °C for 3M Scotch[®] pressure-sensitive adhesive tape) or minimum operating temperatures (-40°C for VHB pressure-sensitive adhesive tape and -35°C for 3M Scotch[®] pressure-sensitive adhesive tape, although in the last pressure-sensitive adhesive tape the minimum temperature was slightly exceeded).
+However, it is probable that a greater number of cycles, i.e., increased duration of thermal shocks, could lead to a reduction in the strength of the joints under consideration due to, for instance, excessive cross-linking of the adhesive or molecular weight reduction.